logo

 Sh3.6bn Embobut project hangs in balance as deadline lapses

-EU had given the government up to September 24 to get its house in order or risk losing the amount
+EU had given the government up to September 24 to get in order or risk losing the amount

 In Summary